readthedocs/readthedocs.org/docs/guides/jupyter.rst

    Image("http://sipi.usc.edu/database/preview/misc/4.2.03.png")
    ```

-To render this notebook in Sphinx using nbsphinx and jupytext,
+To render this notebook in Sphinx
 you will need to add this to your ``conf.py``:

 .. tabs::